-As part of your plantar fasciitis therapy, you might be offered orthotics.
+As part of your plantar fasciitis therapy in Brisbane, you might be offered orthotics.
 Orthotics are special inserts that relieve any pressure or chronic pain you may be feeling, and they are chosen or created for you depending on what the problem is.

 At Walk Without Pain, we offer a variety of options for orthotics in Brisbane, and these all come in at different price points.
 Our cheapest orthotic option is the Component Orthotic, where your podiatrist will choose prefabricated components to treat your plantar fasciitis.
 These are usually quick to make, although the downside is that they are often chunky and thick as this component cannot be customised.

 However, a Custom Orthotic gives you a customisable orthotic that is done by using a high-tech computer program that takes a model of your feet.
 They can be customised according to the thickness, flexibility, fit, contour and degree of correction, so they are an excellent option for many of our patients.